type-factory/type-factory/README.md

 ⑦ We will tolerate and remove any whitespace that is present in the value while parsing it.
 For other types, you could also choose to forbid, normalise, preserve, or convert whitespace characters.

-⑧ We would like the type-parser to preserve whether incoming values were null versus empty.
-If you prefer, you could also choose to convert null-to-empty or empty-to-null.
+⑧ We would like the type-parser to convert null values to empty.
+If you prefer, you could also choose to convert preserve-null-and-empty or empty-to-null.

 ⑨ The parser will convert successfully parsed values to uppercase.